piekarsky/Short-Term-Electricity-Price-Forecasting-at-the-Polish-Day-Ahead-Market/README.md

 describing them.
 </br> </br>
- Due to daily and weekly seasonality in the form of explanatory variables the model also included the time of day and information about the occurrence of a holiday.
-For time of day and day binary dummy coding was used.
+ Due to daily and weekly seasonality in the form of explanatory variables the model also included the time of the day and the occurrence of a holiday.
+For time of the day and holiday binary dummy coding was used.
 In the case of leeks day, the value of input 1 was assumed for the period between 6 a.m. and 9 p.m., where it is visible are higher electricity prices, and the value is 0 for the remaining hours of the day.
 Due to the fact that the time series of electricity prices in the analyzed period did not show annual seasonality, the variables defining the annual cycle were omitted. </br> </br>
-The data from January 2018 to December 2020 have been splitted as follows: </br> </br>
-– training set: data from January 2018 to June 2020 </br>
+The data from January 2018 to December 2020 have been splitted as follows: </br> – training set: data from January 2018 to June 2020 </br>
 – validation set: data from July to September 2020 </br>
 – test set: data from October to December 2020 </br>